TM Gravis Clean Energy Income Fund

 Banking exclusion

-Will not invest in any banks.
+Does not invest in banks.

 Financial institutions exclusion